soniaisiganporia/awesome-cassandra/README.md

 #### Cassandra Deployment on Kubernetes / Kubernetized Cassandra

 - [K8ssandra.io - Kubernetes + Cassandra](https://k8ssandra.io/) - K8ssandra provides a production-ready platform for running Cassandra on Kubernetes.
 This includes automation for operational tasks such as repairs, backups, and monitoring.
-- [Datastax - Cassandra Kubernetes Operator](https://github.com/datastax/cass-operator) - Datastax's Cassandra Kubernetes Operator which supports Datastax as well as open source Cassandra containers on Kubernetes.
+- [DataStax - Cassandra Kubernetes Operator](https://github.com/datastax/cass-operator) - Datastax's Cassandra Kubernetes Operator which supports Datastax as well as open source Cassandra containers on Kubernetes.
 - [Instaclustr - Kubernetes Operator for Cassandra](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
 - [Sky UK - Cassandra Kubernetes Operator](https://github.com/sky-uk/cassandra-operator) - Kubernetes operator that manages Cassandra clusters inside Kubernetes.
 Well designed and organized.
 - [CassKop - Cassandra operator for Kubernetes](https://github.com/Orange-OpenSource/cassandra-k8s-operator) - Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C and JVM parameters, upgrading JVM and C versions.
 Written in Go.